TACC/Abaco2.0/docs/source/index.rst

 Using Abaco
 _______________

-Abaco is available to Computer Science researchers and students.
-To learn more about the the system, follow the instructions in :doc:`getting-started/index`.
+Abaco is available to researchers and students, to learn more about the the system follow the instructions in :doc:`getting-started/index`.